-Name of Director Position Independent No. of Meetings Held No. of Meetings Attended Mr Graham Freestone Lead Independent Director Yes 5 5 Mr Colin (Cobb) Johnstone Non-Executive Director Yes 5 5 Mr Thomas (Tommy) McKeith Non-Executive Director Yes 5 5
+Name of Director Position Independent No. of Meetings Held No. of Meetings Attended Mr Graham Freestone Non-Executive Director Yes 4 4 Mr Colin (Cobb) Johnstone Non-Executive Director Yes 4 4 Mr Thomas (Tommy) McKeith Non-Executive Director Yes 4 4

-\Meetings held whilst in office
+^{}Meetings held whilst in office

 The Committee meets with the external auditor without Executive Management on general matters concerning the audit and other matters.
 The Company Secretary is also the Secretary to the Committee and copies of the minutes of the meeting are distributed to the Board ahead of the next full Board meeting.
-The Chair of the Audit Committee reports to the Board on the Committee's discussions, conclusions and recommendations.
+The Chair of the Audit Committee reports to the Board on the Committee's discussions, conclusions and recommendations and both external and internal auditors have a direct line of communication at any time to the Chairman of the Committee or the Chairman of the Board.